jakshi/lysenko.dev/content/posts/2023-year-sum-up.md

 * I want to plan every coming day.
 * sleep >= 7:30 hours per day for at least 20 days per month.
     * Get a better sleeping place for myself.
+    * 1 month out of 12.
 * Have my weight <= 90 kg.
     * Do at least 8000 steps every day
+    * 2 months out of 12.
 * fix >= 2 of my health problems
     * make my eyesight better than before.
 * write code >= 3 days per week. programming language doesn't matter.
 * earn 5000 USD per month after expenses.
     * start investing in ETF fund(s)
+    * That was a good start.
+    * Books on finances that I read translated in 80/20 VTI/VGSH experimental portfolio.
 * start speaking Thai, even if it will be very simple talks.

 # Gallery